 - Accessories, especially at cigar lounges, consider complimentary items that you can offer to increase the average transaction amount

 - You'll want to reward returning customers and spread the word about your business with branded items or swag

 - Whether it's part of the holidays or rewarding loyal customers, consider stocking some items as giveaways

 - Finally, staff your business.
 Here are a few key positions to consider:

 - Marketing and external sales personnel

-Depending on how complex your tobacco store is, or how many locations your business has your checklist may be a bit longer or shorter, but refer to the above as a starting point!
+Depending on how complex your tobacco store is or how many locations your business has, your checklist may be a bit longer or shorter.
+Refer to the above as a starting point!

 If you don’t have a POS system in place before opening, your business may experience setbacks related to inventory, customer, employee, or vendor management and struggle to adapt on the fly.
 Don’t wait for that to happen!

 Check out our POS buyers’ guide to learn more about how a full-featured POS software investment can help you build and maintain a loyal customer base, stay on top of business operations, and encourage sales growth.